 sponge or cloth.
 Soak dried food off the surface by placing a wet

-sponge or cloth on it for several minutes.
+sponge or cloth on it for several minutes, or spray repeatedly with a mild cleaning solution to soften the soil.
 Scrub with a white nylon-colored pad only when necessary.

 Sinks made of coated metal should not be confused with